iodigital-com/figex/README.md

 See the example config in the `samples` directory.

 - `figmaFileKey`: The key for the figma file.
 You can obtain it from any Figma URL, the section in `>>` and `<<` is the key: `figma.com/file/>>dqsg8P1c2ayjNJPyPYmv4X<<`
 - `modeAliases`: Aliases for the modes.
-FigEx sees modes only as there IDs, e.g. `8124:0` and `8124:1`.
+FigEx sees modes only as their IDs, e.g. `8124:0` and `8124:1`.
 You can defined aliases here for your convenience.
 There is no way to look up the name for a mode from the free Figma API, so you need to figure out what is what.
 - `exports`: Defines the exports to be done.
 There are two kinds of exports:
   - `"type": "values"` is used to export any values like colors, dimensions or text styles
     - `templatePath`: The path to the Jinja2 template.
 See `samples/AndroidValues.xml.figex` for an example and see below for more details